Rahman2782/WEB422/AS2/as2-web422/README.md

 - return books isnt working as intended as of this commit, return is always valid.
 - searching by userID isnt as responsive as intended.
 - When a book is borrowed or returned, I will add a way to make it more visual the user outside of an alert.
+- error with object destructuring for the DELETE book function (resolved, params is an object and bookId is a string, so I direclty accessed the property instead.)